barbarahelena/olink-analyses-charite/README.md

 The expression data, so the protein expression values for all samples and the 71 proteins, were saved in `proteins_expression_data.csv`.
 For the heatmaps and boxplots I used scaled expression data, so the expression that was measured scaled to a mean of 0 and sd of 1, to make the proteins easier to visualize in for instance a heatmap.
 For the PCA plot i used unscaled data, as scaling is already performed in the PCA function itself.

 ## PCA
-For the principal component analysis (PCA), I used the `prcomp` function with scaling and centering of the data.
+For the principal component analysis (PCA) in `230425_pca.R`, I used the `prcomp` function with scaling and centering of the data.
 The first two principal components are plotted.
 I made a version with labels to make it easier to assess which samples are more alike.

 ## Heatmaps
-Heatmaps were drawn using the ComplexHeatmap R package (v2.12.1).
+Heatmaps were drawn using the ComplexHeatmap R package (v2.12.1), see script `230425_heatmaps.R`.
 I made different versions: different selections of proteins (all proteins, or sig based on p-value or q-value (= FDR-adjusted)); showing a scale for significance and without.

 ## Boxplots
 Boxplots were drawn with ggplot2 while comparing the two groups with `stat_compare_means` from the ggpubr package (v0.6.0) using t-tests.
+See script `230425_boxplots.R`.

+## Combination plots
+The three plots above were combined in one plot in the `230425_combineplots.R` script.